ADOPTING A SYSTEMATIC APPROACH TO BRINGING HEALTHCARE LEADERS INTO A NEW POSITION OR ORGANIZATION

-The American College of Healthcare Executives encourages healthcare executives and their organizations to adopt a systematic onboarding process that ensures that executives undertaking new roles receive the necessary support to increase their potential for success.
+The American College of Healthcare Executives encourages healthcare executives and their organizations to adopt a systematic onboarding process that ensures leaders undertaking new roles receive the necessary support to increase their potential for success.
 Components of the process include the following initiatives:

-- Design and implement a carefully planned and structured acculturation process that moves the executive into the new role as quickly and as efficiently as feasible.
-The process should focus on the individual sufficiently understanding the new role, its organizational context, goals and objectives, and key relationships in order to reach a point of effectiveness with the fewest missteps possible.
+- Design and implement a carefully planned and structured acculturation process that moves the leader into the new role as quickly and as efficiently as possible.
+The goal should be for the individual to sufficiently understand the new role, its organizational context, goals and objectives and key relationships in order to reach a point of effectiveness with the fewest missteps possible.
 The process should be in writing and contain as much detail as necessary for successful implementation including assignment of accountabilities for various action steps in the onboarding process and a means to document progress.

-- Adopt a longitudinal, phased approach to onboarding, including major elements such as:
+- Adopt a longitudinal, phased approach to onboarding, including:

-- Using prework in advance of the actual start date in order to clarify expectations, begin preparing the organization for the arrival of the executive and aid the selected candidate in building communication bridges with key individuals
+- Prepare the organization for the arrival of the leader and aid the selected candidate in building communication bridges with key individuals.

-- Creating a first-days-on-the-job schedule that establishes a formal process for becoming well acquainted with key staff members and by which the new individual conveys personal values and core expectations and begins building solid relationships and trust
+- Create a first-days-on-the-job schedule that establishes a formal process for the new leader to become well acquainted with key staff members and by which the new individual conveys personal values and core expectations and begins building solid relationships and trust.

-- Establishing the first weeks on the job as a period of active listening on the part of the new leader to learn more about the organization, its departments, and the associated people and systems, rather than a focus on immediate actions
+- Establish the first weeks on the job as a period of active listening on the part of the new leader to learn more about the organization, its departments, and the associated people and systems, rather than a focus on immediate actions.

-- Ensuring that during the first month on the job the new executive establishes and employs a system to identify, sort and manage priorities and specific measurable goals, distinguishing between short-term and long-term initiatives
+- Ensure during the first month on the job the new leader establishes and employs a system to identify, sort and manage priorities and specific measurable goals, distinguishing between short-term and long-term initiatives.

-- Devoting sufficient time during the first months to ensure that the new incumbent and the direct supervisor systematically work to develop the foundation for a productive relationship, agreeing on the attainment of unambiguous mutual expectations related to the content of the individual’s job and to organizational priorities
+- Devote sufficient time during the first months to ensure the new incumbent and the direct supervisor systematically work to develop the foundation for a productive relationship, agreeing on the attainment of unambiguous mutual expectations related to the content of the individual’s job and to organizational priorities.

-- Support opportunities for newly installed executives to achieve early substantive successes that will demonstrate effectiveness and help build personal credibility.
+- Support opportunities for the newly installed leaders to achieve early substantive successes that will demonstrate effectiveness and help build personal credibility.
 At the same time, recognize that a new leader’s propensity to make fast and positive first impressions may be inappropriate; provide counsel as necessary.

-- Encourage newly installed executives to monitor their progress in achieving onboarding goals and to consider sharing their assessments with their supervisors to demonstrate accomplishments and ensure priorities remain aligned.
+- Encourage the newly installed leader to monitor his/her progress in achieving onboarding goals and to consider sharing his/her assessments with his/her supervisors to demonstrate accomplishments and ensure priorities remain aligned.

-- Consider establishing similar acculturation processes for new clinical leaders who may have had limited executive experience in their earlier professional roles.
+- Establish similar acculturation processes for new clinical leaders who may have had limited executive experience in their earlier professional roles.